 While both Dana Tryde and Eric Michielssen had grandparents that worked the land, their parents chose to leave the family farms.
 But when the couple first met in 1999, Dana and Eric quickly learned of their similar family legacies and their shared interest in returning to the land.
 In 2002, they established Clark Valley Farm and Horse Boarding in Los Osos, California, where they ran a diverse organic produce operation and sustainably-managed horse facility.
 In 2010, they settled at Pozo Organic Farm in the tiny community of Pozo, 25 miles east of San Luis Obispo.
 In addition to the horses that Dana and Eric brought from the old farm and the row crops, berries, and fruit trees they are growing, the farm is now home to laying hens, meat chickens, and breeding chickens—all Certified AWA.
 As a Certified AWA chicken breeder, Pozo Organic Farm is approved to raise and sell live chickens to other AWA farms.

 Pozo Organic Farm’s Partridge Chantecler chickens are a traditional dual breed (known for good egg laying and meat quality) and highly regarded for their resilience to harsh winters.
-Dana is developing a breeding program which allows her to save for favorable traits in her flock through careful selection and monitoring.
-Eventually, she hopes that, in addition to meeting the farm’s needs for new egg layers, local farmers will be able to purchase her Chantecler chicks, rather than relying on poultry hatcheries in other regions.
+Dana has developed a breeding program which allows her to save for favorable traits in her flock through careful selection and monitoring.
+Now, in addition to meeting the farm’s needs for new egg layers and meat birds, local farmers can purchase her Chantecler chicks, rather than relying on poultry hatcheries in other regions.

-Eric and Dana pursued Animal Welfare Approved certification for their flock of laying hens primarily because the program’s stringent welfare requirements match Pozo Organic Farm’s animal husbandry practices.
+Eric and Dana pursued AWA certification for their flock of laying hens primarily because the program’s stringent welfare requirements match Pozo Organic Farm’s animal husbandry practices.
 “But AWA’s range of technical and marketing assistance for farmers were also a welcome benefit” adds Dana.

-Certified AWA chicken eggs and meat birds from Pozo Organic Farm pastured eggs are available at farmers’ markets and retail locations in the San Luis Obispo area.
+Certified AWA chicken eggs and meat birds from Pozo Organic Farm are available at The SLO Grange/Tuesday Farmers’ Market in the San Luis Obispo.
 Chantecler chicks are also available on a limited basis direct from the farm.
 Visit www.PozoOrganicFarm.com or contact Dana and Eric firstname.lastname@example.org or (805) 438-4609 for more information.